Introducing the Prophet of Mercy

 In him mercy talked, mercy walked, mercy lived on the earth at one time.

 That time began on Monday, the ninth of Rabi‘ I, in Makkah Al-Mukarramah [Makkah, the Honored].
-This mercy was born of the noblest and purest lineage, from the best family among the Arabs, whose pedigree is traced back to Isma‘il (Ishmael (pbuh)), son of Ibrahim (Abraham r), the father of all the prophets (blessings of Allah3 be upon them).
+This mercy was born of the noblest and purest lineage, from the best family among the Arabs, whose pedigree is traced back to Isma‘il (Ishmael (pbuh)), son of Ibrahim (Abraham (pbuh)), the father of all the prophets (blessings of Allah be upon them).

 Muhammad bin ‘Abdullah bin ‘Abdul-Mutalib bin Hashim bin ‘Abd-Manaf bin Qusai bin Kilab bin Murrah bin Ka‘b bin Luaiy bin Ghalib bin Fahr bin Malik bin An-Nadr bin Kinanah bin Khuzaimah bin Mudrikah bin Ilyas bin Mudar bin Nizar bin Ma‘d bin ‘Adnan, and ‘Adnan is from the children of Isma‘il, son of Ibrahim (peace and blessings of Allah be upon them both).

-With Prophet Muhammad r came the birth of the light that guides to the way of peace, mercy, and happiness.
+With Prophet Muhammad (pbuh) came the birth of the light that guides to the way of peace, mercy, and happiness.

-It is not possible to gather all the rays of this light in hands for humanity to read; but this book will try to draw closer to this most nobly-mannered man (pbuh), to his Message and mercy, begging help and support only from Allah.
+It is not possible to gather all the rays of this light in hands for humanity to read; but this book will try to draw closer to this most nobly-mannered man (pbuh), to his Message and mercy, begging help and support only from Allah Almighty.

 Turning the pages of his noble, faith-filled, and faith-building life, and hearing the depiction given by a close eyewitness, Ja‘far bin Abu Talib t, to the Christian Emperor of Abyssinia (Ethiopia), nothing better can introduce the Prophet of Mercy r and the greatest aspect of this mercy, the bringing of humanity from darkness into light.